chaintope/tapyrus-signer/README.md

 | roundfailure      | N/A            | Round master notifies the round is failure.                  |

+Caution: Tapyrus-signer is using redis for to relay messages among each node.
+The word `send` and `broadcast` in the descriptions for each message type means logical specification not actual behavior.
+Actually each node always send messages to redis-server and redis relays the messages on pub/sub functionality.
+When it says `broadcast`, it means a message will be sent to a pub/sub channel where subscribed by all nodes.
+In the other hand, when it says `send`, it means a message will be sent to a channel where subscribed by a specific node.

 ## Round

 Signer Network has round.
 Before start the round, a signer node is elected